jayJs/node-jay/README.md

 MVCish framework for jQuery
 jQuery code is divided into 3 parts:
-Model - here you decide, which function for view gets called.
+Model - which function gets called on what URL.
-Views - here you define which div-s are shown for this view and which controller function get's called.
+Views - which div-s are shown and which controller function is called.
-Controller - here you keep the logic of this view, for example which API gets called.
+Controller - the logic of this view, for example which API gets called.